inside top of book cover

 48a (47) Inflorescence of S. parviflora

 Perennial.
 Inflorescence 2 to 6 cm (3/4 to 4 in) long.
 Spikelets somewhat inflated; Upper glume nearly as long as floret, lower much shorter; lemma surface rugose { Medium size (or sometimes small) clumping grass found in disturbed areas.
 Yellow foxtail, perennial foxtail, mau‘u Kaleponi.
-[HAW - NAT] [?GUM - NAT]
+[HAW - NAT] [FACU] [?GUM - NAT]

 Setaria parviflora (Poir.)
 Kerguélen